Bladder exstrophy repairBladder birth defect repair; Everted bladder repair; Exposed bladder repair; Repair of bladder exstrophy

 Most bladder exstrophy repairs are done when your child is only a few days old, before leaving the hospital.
 In this case, the hospital staff will prepare your child for the surgery.

-- Urine test (urine culture and urine analysis) to check your child's urine for infection and kidney function
+) to check your child's urine for infection and to test kidney function

 - Record of urine output